andmos/Coffee/PourOver.md

 Pour Over
 ===
 ![](https://cdn.rawgit.com/andmos/Coffee/master/img/Chemex.svg)

+## Chemex / Bodum Pour Over

+* Ca. 480 gr/ 480 ml water
+* Ca. 32 gr freshly grinded filter ground coffee

 ### Intro
 Always use clean water.
 Remember to moisten the filter.
 This method works best with something like the classic Chemex or the Bodum Pour Over Coffee Maker, or the Hario V60 for a single cup of coffee.
 Make sure the coffee maker is nice and clean.

-### Chemex / Bodum Pour Over

-* Ca. 480 gr/ 480 ml water
-* Ca. 32 gr freshly filter ground coffee

 ### Instructions